This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 outdir = test_data/output/test1

-# Run snakemake command
+# Run Snakemake command

 snakemake -j1 --use-conda ${outdir}/reference/gwas_sumstat/${gwas}/${gwas}-cleaned.gz